unixorn/awesome-zsh-plugins/README.md

 * [colorize](https://github.com/zpm-zsh/colorize) - Colorize the output of various programs.
 * [colors (Tarrasch)](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
 * [colors (zpm-zsh)](https://github.com/zpm-zsh/colors) - Enhanced colors for ZSH.
-* [command-not-found](https://github.com/Tarrasch/zsh-command-not-found) - mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of omz.
+* [command-not-found](https://github.com/Tarrasch/zsh-command-not-found) - A mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of oh-my-zsh.
 * [command-note](https://github.com/KKRainbow/zsh-command-note.plugin) - Record complex commands and comment on them.
 * [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 Similar to `REPORTTIME` builtin, but only outputs when user + system time >= `REPORTTIME`.
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.